neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 If no *PackageStates.php* exists in your *Configuration* folder, it will be created and all found packages will be activated.
-If *PackageStates.php* exists, you can use the package manager to activate and deactivate packages through the FLOW3 command line script.
+If *PackageStates.php* exists, you can use the package manager to activate and deactivate packages through the TYPO3 Flow command line script.

 .. tip:: It is very convenient for continuous integration and deployment scenarios that
 	all found packages on the first hit will be automatically registered.

-The FLOW3 command line interface is triggered through the *flow3* script in the main directory of the FLOW3 distribution.
-From a Unix shell you should be able to run the script by entering ``./flow3`` (on windows, use ``flow3.bat``).
+The TYPO3 Flow command line interface is triggered through the *flow* script in the main directory of the TYPO3 Flow distribution.
+From a Unix shell you should be able to run the script by entering ``./flow`` (on windows, use ``flow.bat``).

 To activate a package, use the ``package:activate`` command:

 .. code-block:: bash

-	$ ./flow3 package:activate <PackageKey>
+	$ ./flow package:activate <PackageKey>

 To deactivate a package, use ``package:deactivate``.
 For a listing of all packages (active and inactive) use ``package:list``.